Saudi king and Russia's Putin want to go beyond oil

 Russian Energy Minister Alexander Novak told Al Arabiya TV this week that the two sides plan to launch a $1 billion fund to invest in energy projects, without giving further details.

-A Saudi-Russian business forum is also being held during the King's visit.
-Top officials, energy ministers and leaders of sovereign wealth funds are due to attend.
-Amin Nasser, CEO of Saudi oil giant Aramco, will be there.
+A Saudi-Russian business forum is also taking place during the King's visit.
+Top officials, energy ministers and leaders of sovereign wealth funds were due to attend, including Amin Nasser, CEO of Saudi oil giant Aramco.

-Defense will be another topic.
+Defense was another topic.
 Saudi Arabia is one of the biggest spenders in the world.
 It has allocated 191 billion riyals ($51 billion), or 21% of its 2017 budget, to military spending.

 "Moscow has been entertaining the idea of selling its weapons to Saudi Arabia but it seems that Riyadh is not ready to go that far," Barmin told CNNMoney.